luvaas/wuf/webcomponents-README.md

 In the following example, we're going to create a 'hello world' web component that shows some simple text as part of example branch DLABS-1234.
 We'll call this component `@anviltech/wuf-web-hello-world` and its class name will be `KgWebHelloWorld`.

 1. CD to root WUF folder in your terminal (i.e., `~web-ui-framework/`).
-2. Create the component scaffold: *$* `npm init @nutmeg kg-web-hello-world name:string`.
+2. Create the component scaffold: *$* `npm init @nutmeg wuf-web-hello-world name:string`.
 Note that we do NOT include "@anviltech/" in the package name here, which would create a superfluous @anviltech folder.
-A `kg-web-hello-world` folder is created at WUF root at `~web-ui-framework/kg-web-hello-world` folder.
+A `wuf-web-hello-world` folder is created at WUF root at `~web-ui-framework/wuf-web-hello-world` folder.
 This new folder includes a number of files and children folders.
-3. MOVE the new folder into the `~web-ui-framework/` packages folder: *$* `mv kg-web-hello-world projects`
+3. MOVE the new folder into the `~web-ui-framework/` packages folder: *$* `mv wuf-web-hello-world projects`
-4. Navigate into the component folder at its new location: *$* `cd packages/kg-web-hello-world`
+4. Navigate into the component folder at its new location: *$* `cd packages/wuf-web-hello-world`
 5. Remove the `.git` folder: *$* `rm -rf .git`  (Nutmeg assumes a pattern of one git repo per component.
 We, on the other hand, want all web components to reside in the same repository as the rest of the WUF.)
 6. Remove the `.gitignore` file: *$* `rm .gitignore`
 7. Install dependencies: *$* `npm install`

 ### Refine the Component
-* Navigate to the new component's root folder: *$* `cd  ~/web-ui-framework/packages/kg-web-hello-world`
+* Navigate to the new component's root folder: *$* `cd  ~/web-ui-framework/packages/wuf-web-hello-world`
-* Edit `kg-web-hello-world/package.json` as follows:
+* Edit `wuf-web-hello-world/package.json` as follows:
   * Replace the `project/` string with the `@anviltech/` scope of the name property: `"name": "@anviltech/wuf-web-hello-world"`
   * Change the version: `"version": "1.0.0"`
-  * Improve the description: `"description": "The kg-web-hello-world component"`
+  * Improve the description: `"description": "The wuf-web-hello-world component"`
   * Add an author: `"author": "Your Name <your email>"`
   * Update the scripts section to include a "packagr" and a "publish" script:
   ```typescript